The attorneys at The Babich Law Firm are experienced with trials, arbitrations, and appeals.

 See also "Process of a Lawsuit" section on this website.

 The purpose of a trial is to present your case to a judge or jury for final resolution when negotiations between the parties have failed to result in a successful compromise or settlement.
 Statistically, only a very small minority of cases ever get to trial.
-Most of the cases handled by The Law Firm of William Babich, LLC, are settled either before a lawsuit is filed or before the scheduled trial date.
+Most of the cases handled by The Babich Law Firm are settled either before a lawsuit is filed or before the scheduled trial date.

-At The Law Firm of William Babich, LLC, we believe that if you prepare a case in the early stages as if it were going to trial, there is a much greater likelihood that the at-fault party will want to settle your claim rather than proceed to trial.
+At Babich Law, we believe that if you prepare a case in the early stages as if it were going to trial, there is a much greater likelihood that the at-fault party will want to settle your claim rather than proceed to trial.
 Generally, when cases are not properly prepared or investigated in the beginning, an early settlement becomes much more difficult and unlikely.
-The attorneys at The Law Firm of William Babich, LLC, will start preparing your case for trial from the beginning in order to give you the best chance of an early and satisfactory settlement.
+The attorneys at Babich Law will start preparing your case for trial from the beginning in order to give you the best chance of an early and satisfactory settlement.
 However, if we cannot negotiate a just and fair settlement between you and the at-fault party, we are not afraid to seek justice in the courtroom instead.

 Arbitration is often a cheaper and quicker alternative to a jury trial.
 Whereas a trial occurs in a formal courtroom, an arbitration can occur in a private conference room or office.
 Whereas a civil trial is presented before a judge and generally a six member jury panel, an arbitration is generally presented to a panel of three arbitrators, who are most often attorneys or retired judges.
 In a jury trial, the jury renders a ‘verdict’ on your case and the judge takes on the role of a moderator; making sure that all the laws of evidence and procedure are followed by the attorneys.
 In arbitration, the panel of arbitrators acts as both judge and jury and renders a ‘final decision’ in your case.
 With few exceptions (see below), both the jury’s and arbitrators’ decisions are final and binding on you.